DataDog/documentation/content/en/tracing/profiling/_index.md

 **Note**:

-- If you want to control which part of your code should be profiled, use the `ddtrace.profiler.profiler.Profiler` object:
+- If you want to control which part of your code should be profiled, use the `ddtrace.profile.profiler.Profiler` object:

     ```python
     from ddtrace.profile.profiler import Profiler